-In May 2006, the Company's stockholders approved the Company's 2006 Stock Options/SAR Plan for Non-Employee Directors (the "2006 Directors Plan"), which provides for the granting of stock options or stock appreciation rights to non-employees.
+In May 2006, our stockholders approved our 2006 Stock Options/SAR Plan for Non-Employee Directors (the "2006 Directors Plan"), which provides for the granting of stock options or stock appreciation rights to non-employees.
 The number of shares authorized and reserved for issuance under the 2006 Directors Plan is 500,000 shares.
 Outstanding options may be canceled and reissued under terms specified in the plan.
-The number of shares available under this plan varies with the total number of shares of Common Stock outstanding.
-As of December 31, 2006, there were 500,000 shares available for issuance under this plan.
+As of December 31, 2007, there were 460,000 shares available for issuance under this plan.
 The 2006 Directors Plan will expire in May 2016.

 Under the 2006 Directors Plan, each participant who has served since at least the previous annual meeting and is continuing in office and each newly elected non-employee director will be awarded an award covering 10,000 shares (which will be the maximum number of shares of Common Stock subject to awards that may be granted to any participant in the aggregate in any calendar year).
 All options will be granted with an exercise price equal to the fair market value at the date of grant and become exercisable on the first anniversary of the date of grant.
 The options expire after ten years from the date of grant if unexercised.
-The Company will make all future grants under the 2006 Directors Plan.

-The Company has never altered the price of any option after its grant.
+We have never altered the price of any option after its grant.